Tony's Chocolonely: History

 By the end of 2018, in addition to its home country of The Netherlands, Tony's Chocolonely was also on sale in Belgium, Denmark, Finland, Germany, Sweden, and the United States.
 In the Netherlands its market share was 19% in 2018, with which it surpassed multinationals Verkade, Mars and Nestlé.

-In 2019, Tony’s Chocolonely launched an initiative, that encouraged other chocolate manufacturers to embrace transparent cocoa sourcing, and that is "100% slave free."
+In 2019, Tony’s Chocolonely launched the Open Chain initiative, that encouraged other chocolate manufacturers to embrace transparent cocoa sourcing, and that is "100% slave free."

 In 2019, Tony's launched their chocolate bars in the United Kingdom, with Sainsbury's, Waitrose, Ocado, Oxfam, and Whole Foods being some of the first stores to stock their products.

 The chocolate bar was made available in Ireland from 2019 in a limited capacity.
 As of 2020, it has become more widely available in leading food stores such as SuperValu.

+In 2020, Belgian investment firm Verlinvest and British investment fund Jamjar investments invested 43.1% and 4.1% respectively.
+In 2023 they increased their investments to 55.9% and 4.9%.

 In 2021, the company received backlash after the American organization Slave Free Chocolate removed Tony's from their list of ethical chocolate companies.
 While there were no confirmed instances of child labor within Tony's supply chain, their collaboration with another chocolate manufacturer, Barry Callebaut, resulted in Tony's removal from the list due to issues of child labor within Barry Callebaut's supply chain.

 In February 2024, Tony’s had launched four new temporary wrappers in Germany and Austria inspired by famous chocolate brands, including Milka, as an advertising campaign and to raise awareness around the use of child labour by major suppliers in the cocoa industry.
 After being sued by Milka manufacturer Mondelez International, it was banned from selling chocolate "using the colour purple" in Germany.

-In September 2024, Feastables joined Tony's Open Chain, which tracks if cocoa beans are ethically sourced, as a partner.
-Other such companies that have joined Tony’s Open Chain included Ben & Jerry’s and Aldi among others.
+In September 2024, Feastables joined Tony's Open Chain, which tracks whether cocoa beans are ethically sourced, as a partner.
+Other such companies that have joined Tony’s Open Chain include Ben & Jerry’s, Aldi, and Waitrose, among others.

 Products

 The number of available bar flavors varies by country and distribution channel.
 For example, over a dozen flavors are available in the Netherlands.
-The chocolate bars are unevenly divided, symbolizing the unequal distribution of incomes in the chocolate industry.
+The chocolate bars themselves are unevenly divided, symbolizing the unequal distribution of incomes in the chocolate industry.

 An unwrapped Tony's Chocolonely milk chocolate bar.
-In a commercial, they stated that the unequally divided sections of the chocolate bar will stay the same, as long as chocolate companies are also unequally divided.

-In the United States, the available flavors of the chocolate bars are (in order of introduction):
+As explained in the FAQs on their website, the bars’ unevenly divided sections are meant to serve as a reminder of the unequal distribution of profits within the chocolate industry.

+Below are the chocolate bar flavors available in the United States in order of introduction.
+The percentages indicate how much of each chocolate bar (by weight) is cocoa-derived ingredients, including cocoa solids and cocoa butter.